 Leaving the droves of paragliders behind, we take the Bezeau cable car back to the valley floor.
 “I try and photograph things that aren’t conventionally beautiful, which is why I was initially struggling a bit in the Bregenzerwald as it is so picturesque,” reflects Hyland.
 “That’s why I wanted to hunt for things that were a bit more unusual.”
 Her resulting images succeed at drawing out details and contrasts that encourage us to consider the complex relationship between humanity and nature ingrained in these resplendent vistas.

 The following day we depart from the rural Bregenzerwald, driving five hours to the city of Linz: a former European Capital of Culture that straddles the Danube River.
 Here Hyland is keen to focus on the city’s inhabitants to create a series of portraits performative in nature.
-Look out for the next editorial, which will present the body of work she produced.
+Read about the next leg of her journey here.

 Words: Hannah Abel-Hirsch